 Information on Applying to Internships and Enrolling in the Internship Course

 Sophomores, juniors, seniors and graduate students in good standing should consider enrolling in the Internship Course (490 or 590) for the fall, spring, or summer semester.
 If you are interested in pursuing an internship, you should begin your research immediately.
 Please note that, during the academic year, the course meets once a month face-to-face.
 All other meetings are online.
 During the summer, our course meets strictly online.
-If you have any questions after having carefully reviewed the following steps for enrolling in the Internship Course, please contact Professor Martha Witt at email@example.com,
+If you have any questions after having carefully reviewed the following steps for enrolling in the Internship Course, please contact Professor Rosa Soto at firstname.lastname@example.org.

 1. Review the course requirements: ENG490 for undergraduates, ENG590 for graduates.